Jon Stebbins: Music career

-Stebbins and his former Point band mate Tom Alford resumed their songwriting partnership in 2020.
+Stebbins and his former Point bandmate Tom Alford resumed their songwriting partnership in 2020.
 That year Alford recorded and released the Alford/Stebbins composition “Moving In To Love” which received international airplay and reached #65 on the Radio Indie Alliance chart.

-Stebbins currently plays guitar (as J Uno) in the Atascadero, California based free-form psychedelic band Juneau Teausday.
+Stebbins currently plays guitar (as J Uno) in the Atascadero, California-based free-form psychedelic band Juneau Teausday.

 Published works

 Stebbins' first book, on the subject of Beach Boys drummer Dennis Wilson is entitled Dennis Wilson, The Real Beach Boy.
 Published in 2000, the book was ranked as the number two bestseller in MOJO magazine for that year.

-In 2007 Virgin Books Ltd, London, published The Lost Beach Boy, which Stebbins wrote with David Marks, one of the early members of the Beach Boys, and which tells the story of Marks' time with the band in 1962-1963, as well as Marks' experiences after he left the Beach Boys in late 1963.
+In 2007 Virgin Books Ltd, London, published The Lost Beach Boy, which Stebbins wrote with David Marks, one of the early members of the Beach Boys, and which tells the story of Marks' time with the band in 1962–1963, as well as Marks' experiences after he left the Beach Boys in late 1963.

 Stebbins has also written The Beach Boys FAQ - All That's Left To Know About America's Band, an extensive reference style book for Backbeat Books which was published in September 2011.

 Stebbins' fourth book on the Beach Boys was published in June 2013 by Backbeat Books.
-Co-written with Ian Rusten the book is titled The Beach Boys In Concert - The Complete History of America's Band On Tour and Onstage and is an unprecedented day-by-day journal of the group's 50 year touring history.
+Co-written with Ian Rusten, the book is titled The Beach Boys In Concert - The Complete History of America's Band On Tour and Onstage and is an unprecedented day-by-day journal of the group's 50 year touring history.

 In October 2012 Stebbins' first non-Beach Boys book was published, titled It Happened At Chez Jay's chronicling the history of a legendary Santa Monica restaurant and bar, and the colorful life of its playboy owner Jay Fiondella.

-Stebbins is currently writing the 75 year plus history of Universal Attractions Agency a New York based booking agency founded in 1945 and still in operation.
+Stebbins is currently writing the 75 year plus history of Universal Attractions Agency a New York-based booking agency founded in 1945 and still in operation.
 UAA is best known for launching the career of soul icon James Brown along with dozens of other Rhythm and Blues legends.
 The book is scheduled to be published in 2022.